Updated November 2017

 Food photography has never been easier than with this “pancake” lens (shown in the photo above).

 The Panasonic 20mm f/1.7 II is perfect for restaurant meals, even in low light.
-With this compact lens on my compact body, I can discreetly shoot while sitting in front my plate.
+With this compact lens on my compact body, I can discreetly shoot while sitting in front my plate but it also comes in handy in other settings.

 Olympus Tough TG-1 waterproof camera

-I ached for a GoPro (and still do)… but I just couldn’t bring myself to pay for it.
+I ached for a GoPro (still do)… but I just couldn’t bring myself to pay for it.
 As a compromise, I went with the Olympus Tough TG-1 for capturing 12MP images near water and up to 40 feet underwater (the latest model is the TG-5).
 I tried other waterproof cameras but they were quickly returned because I just wasn’t satisfied with their performance, largely because of their small aperture.
-This one has a fast lens (f/2.0) and I’m happy with it, even though photos shot on land can turn out oversaturated.
+This one has a fast lens (f/2.0) and I’m satisfied with it, even though photos shot on land can turn out oversaturated.
 The camera is also shock-proof and freeze-proof.

 As an avid mobile photographer, I can’t imagine travelling without my iPhone.
 While this blog highlights my DSLR images, my Instagram feed features photos captured only with my iPhone.
 It’s a challenge I enjoy.
 It’s also the best way for me to provide immediate updates with visuals on Facebook and Twitter during my travels.